Imagine stumbling into your own Secret Garden smack dab in the middle of Paris!

 For a first course, you can’t go wrong with Pumpkin soup, pureed to a perfectly not-too-thick consistency with chunks of chestnuts included to provide texture.
 And it was topped off with scallions and miniature croutons toasted to perfection

 For the main course, I ordered the Roast Wild Cod Fillet.
 It was moist and meaty.
 It came served on a bed of greens and fluffy mashed potatoes seasoned with just the right amount of butter.
-It was served with an unexpected twist which added a bit of sweetness: grapefruit.
+It was served with an unexpected twist which added a bit of sweetness: pink grapefruit.

 As a dessert, go for a typical French pastry: the millefeuille.
 The three layers of puff pastry were flaky, fluffy perfection.
-The creme sandwiched in between the layers was delightfully delightfully smooth.
+The creme sandwiched between the layers was delightfully smooth.
 Five fresh raspberries dotted the plate along with a bit of raspberry sauce.

 That’s the Lowdown!